maayane/catsHTM/README.md

 # catsHTM
-catsHTM is a tool for fast accessing and cross-matching of large astronomical catalogs, originally written in Matlab by Eran O. Ofek.
+catsHTM is a tool for fast accessing and cross-matching large astronomical catalogs, originally written in Matlab by Eran O. Ofek.
 Here we present the Python version.

 ```python
 >>> import catsHTM